 Foreign nationals who come to the territory of the Czech Republic are subject to the so-called Foreigners Act, which establishes two categories of foreigners:

 European Union (EU) nationals

-Third country/territory nationals are subject to visa policy.
-For short-term stays (not exceeding 90 days), most are required to hold a visa, while citizens of some third countries/territories are exempt from the visa requirement.
+Third country/jurisdiction nationals are subject to visa policy.
+For short-term stays (not exceeding 90 days), most are required to hold a visa, while citizens of some third countries/jurisdictions are exempt from the visa requirement.

-To stay in the Czech Republic for more than three months, citizens of non-EU countries/territories require a long-term visa or a long-term or permanent residence permit.
+To stay in the Czech Republic for more than 3 months, citizens of non-EU countries/jurisdictions require a long-term visa or a long-term or permanent residence permit.

-Third country/territory nationals may be recruited and employed provided that:
+Third country/jurisdiction nationals may be recruited and employed provided that: